-When Eisenhower finally said ‘Go,’ Shug’s ship hit the channel and headed for Utah Beach.
+When Eisenhower finally gave the go, Shug’s ship hit the channel and headed for Utah Beach.
 “There had been a lot of carrying on the night before, [but] it was silent in those landing crafts.
 I never saw an atheist or an agnostic when it came time to hit the beach.”

 Two hours after the invasion began, Shug and his troops scrambled ashore.
 Shrapnel from a German 88 pierced his left shoulder and upper arm.
 He kept going.
-He helped blow holes in the German’s seawall, build roads, and clear mines.
-Only four days later did he have his arm looked at.
+He blew holes in the German’s seawall, built roads, cleared mines.
+Four days later, he finally got his arm checked out.

-“It hurt him like hell but he knew he wasn’t going to die,” Donnell quotes Captain Henry McHarg as saying.
-McHarg was on the beach with Jordan and wrote to Auburn president Hanley Funderburk about Shug’s heroism after Shug’s death.
+“It hurt him like hell, but he knew he wasn’t going to die,” Captain Henry McHarg told Donnell.
+McHarg was on the beach with Jordan.
+He wrote to Auburn president Hanley Funderburk about Shug’s heroism after Shug’s death.
 “After a while he couldn’t use his arm and broke out in a tremendous fever.”

-Two days after the medics finally took the shrapnel from his arm—he was supposed to be knocked out with ether but the doctor only used local anesthetic because he wanted to hear his Alabama drawl—he was back on the beach.
+Two days after the medics finally scraped the shrapnel from his arm — he was supposed to be knocked out with ether, but the doctor only used local anesthetic because he wanted to hear his Alabama drawl — he was back on the beach.

-And as you can tell by the black and white clip below—which I can’t believe exists, which I’ll be forever grateful to Allen Spain for (somehow) acquiring and sharing, which best as I can figure was part of some sort of super-rare film the SEC produced likely in the late 60s about the value of athletics or whatever, and which as far as I know is the only time Jordan ever discussed his military service on camera—it also enhanced his feelings about, and made him even more appreciative of football.
+And as you can tell by the black and white clip below (which I can’t believe exists…which I’ll be forever grateful to Allen Spain for somehow acquiring and sharing… which best as I can figure was part of some sort of super-rare film the SEC produced likely in the mid-late 60s about the value of athletics or whatever, and which as far as I know is the only time Jordan ever discussed his military service on camera), it also enhanced his feelings about — and made him even more appreciative — of football.

-If you’d like to help us discover footage of Pat Dye on a commando mission to rescue American POW’s in Vietnam, please consider a small donation.
+If you’d like to help us discover footage of Pat Dye on a commando mission to rescue American POW’s in Vietnam or something, please consider a small donation.

 …